 COVID-19 and influenza share a number of similarities but have key differences.
 Knowing how they differ will be the key to diagnosis this flu season.
 Get quizzed!

-The novel coronavirus disease 2019 (COVID-19) and influenza are both contagious respiratory diseases that share many characteristics including symptoms and modes of transmission, but there are still key differences between the two.
-Because of this, it is more important than ever this year for physicians to distinguish between COVID-19 and flu symptoms, testing, transmission, at-risk populations, and more.
+Coronavirus disease 2019 (COVID-19) and influenza are both contagious respiratory diseases that share many characteristics including symptoms and modes of transmission, but there are still key differences between them.
+Differentiating between them this year is more important than ever, for selecting testing, treatment, guidance on quarantine and precautions, and more.

 Question 1.
 A patient presents with a cough, sore throat, fatigue, and loss of taste.
 These symptoms are most likely caused by COVID-19 or influenza?